 Q: How has the relationship between Green Acres and its surrounding community evolved?

+A: The relationship between Green Acres and its surrounding community has developed from one of initial establishment to a deeply integrated and mutually beneficial partnership.
 In the early years, our focus was primarily on building our school and establishing our presence.
 Over time, however, we realized the immense value of actively engaging with our neighbors.
 We’ve moved beyond being just a physical presence to becoming an integral part of the local fabric.

 9. Hopes and Goals for the Next 25 Years